AsmithaPari-23/collaborative-code-editor/README.md

 # 🚀 Collaborative Code Editor

-A real-time collaborative code editor that allows multiple users to write and edit code simultaneously in a shared workspace.
-It provides an interactive coding environment for pair programming, interviews, and collaborative learning.
+A real-time collaborative code editor built using the MERN stack and Socket.IO that enables multiple users to write, edit, and collaborate on code simultaneously in shared rooms.
+The application leverages the Monaco Editor to deliver a VS Code-like coding experience with real-time synchronization, making it ideal for pair programming, coding interviews, team collaboration, and online learning.

 ## 🌐 Live Demo

 https://collaborative-code-editor-tkfg.onrender.com

 ## ✨ Key Features

 - 👥 Real-time collaborative code editing
-- 🔗 Shareable room ID for joining sessions
+- 🔗 Create and join coding rooms using unique Room IDs
-- ⚡ Instant synchronization using WebSockets
+- ⚡ Instant code synchronization with Socket.IO
-- 📝 Monaco Editor with syntax highlighting
+- 💻 Monaco Editor with VS Code-like interface
-- 🌍 Supports multiple users in the same room
-- 📱 Responsive and user-friendly interface
+- 🎨 Syntax highlighting and multi-language support
 - 🔄 Live updates without page refresh
+- 📱 Responsive and user-friendly design
+- 🌐 Low-latency WebSocket communication

 ## 🛠️ Tech Stack